Affordances of Online Discussions

 Evolve Your Discussion Strategies

-The SAMR Model is a framework created by Dr. Ruben Puentedura that categorizes four different degrees of classroom technology integration.
+The SAMR Model is a framework created by Dr. Ruben Puentedura that categorizes four degrees of classroom technology integration.
 The letters "SAMR" stand for Substitution, Augmentation, Modification, and Redefinition.

-It is a spectrum of steps for examining how one might use technology in teaching & learning, from “Substituting” one tool for another in accomplishing the goal of an activity, to “Augmenting” the goal with additional possibilities offered in a different tool, to “Modifying” the activity significantly to take advantage of possibilities offered by different tools, and to “Redefining” the activity because a new tool offers possibilities for deeper learning that were inconceivable with the prior tool.
+It is a spectrum of steps for examining how one might use technology in teaching & learning, from “Substituting” one tool for another in accomplishing the goal of an activity to “Augmenting” the goal with additional possibilities offered in a different tool to “Modifying” the activity significantly to take advantage of possibilities offered by different tools, and to “Redefining” the activity because a new tool offers possibilities for deeper learning that were inconceivable with the prior tool.

 Strategies